Layr-Labs/eigenlayer-middleware/docs/experimental/AVS-Guide.md

 In designing EigenLayer, the EigenLabs team aspired to make minimal assumptions about the structure of AVSs built on top of it.
 This repo contains code that can be extended, used directly, or consulted as a reference in building an AVS on top of EigenLayer.
 All the `middleware` contracts are AVS-specific and need to be deployed separately by AVS teams which interface with the EigenLayer core contracts, deployed by EigenLabs.

 ## Important Terminology
 - **Tasks** - A task in EigenLayer is the smallest unit of work that operators commit to perform when serving an AVS.
-These tasks may be associated with one or more slashing conditions applicable to the AVS.
+These tasks may be associated with one or more operator sets within the AVS.
 - **Strategies** - A strategy in EigenLayer is a contract that holds staker deposits, i.e. it controls one or more asset(s) that can be restaked.
-At launch EigenLayer will feature only simple strategies which may hold a single token.
-However, EigenLayer's strategy design is flexible and open, and in the future strategies could be deployed which implement more complex logic, including DeFi integrations.
+EigenLayer's strategy design is flexible and open, meaning anyone can permissionlessly deploy a strategy using the `StrategyManager` in the core contracts.
-- **Quorums** - A quorum in EigenLayer is a grouping of specific kinds of stake who opt into an AVS while satisfying a particular trait.
-Examples of such trait could be stETH stakers or native stakers.
-The purpose of having a quorum is that an AVS can customize the makeup of their security offering by choosing which kinds of stake/security they would like to utilize.
+- **Operator Sets** - An operator set in EigenLayer is a way to distinguish different classes of operators within an AVS.
+Operators may be seperated on the basis of the tasks they perform, supported strategies, rewards they recieve or, the slashing conditions operators are subject to.
+There are two types of operator sets that an AVS may create, total delegated stake and unique stake.
+See [this][operator-set-guide-link] blog post for further information on the different types of operator sets.

 # Key Design Considerations
 1. *Decomposition into "Tasks"*: <br/>